algorandfoundation/algokit-cli/docs/cli/index.md

 ### -m, --match <match>
 Location where the keyword will be included.
-Default is Start.
+Default is start.

 * **Options**

-    Start | Anywhere | End
+    start | anywhere | end